creare-com/podpac/doc/source/user/pipelines.md

 ## Output Definition

-The output definition defines the node to output and, optionally, an output mode along with associated parameters.
-If an output definition is not supplied, the last defined node *nodes* is used.
+The output definition defines the node to output and, optionally, an additional output mode along with associated parameters.
+If an output definition is not supplied, the last defined node is used.

 Podpac provides several output types: *file* and *image*.
 Currently custom output types are not supported.